skycoin/skycoin/cmd/cli/README.md

     RPC_USER: Username for RPC API, if enabled in the RPC.
     RPC_PASS: Password for RPC API, if enabled in the RPC.
     COIN: Name of the coin.
 Default "skycoin"
-    WALLET_DIR: Directory where wallets are stored.
-This value is overridden by any subcommand flag specifying a wallet filename, if that filename includes a path.
-Default "$DATA_DIR/wallets"
-    WALLET_NAME: Name of wallet file (without path).
-This value is overridden by any subcommand flag specifying a wallet filename.
-Default "$COIN_cli.wlt"
     DATA_DIR: Directory where everything is stored.
 Default "$HOME/.$COIN/"
 ```